Focus Drift

 • Focus Time — Total productive minutes tracked

-• Interrupts — Number of unplanned work items logged
+• Interruptions — Number of unplanned work items logged

-• The Split — A visual breakdown of your time: completed work vs. incomplete work vs. interrupt time
+• The Split — A visual breakdown of your time: completed work vs. incomplete work vs. interruption time

 • Completion Rate — Percentage with a message: "Strong follow-through" (90%+), "Mostly on track" (75%+), "Partial completion" (50%+), or "Below target"